U.S. flag

 Evaluations Following Initial Diagnosis

-To establish the extent of disease and needs of an individual diagnosed with a heterozygous EZH2 pathogenic variant, the evaluations summarized in Table 3 (if not performed as part of the evaluation that led to the diagnosis) are recommended.
+To establish the extent of disease and needs in an individual diagnosed with EZH2-related overgrowth, the evaluations summarized Table 5 (if not performed as part of the evaluation that led to the diagnosis) are recommended.

 System/ConcernEvaluationComment